 Location Change: 1433 Second Street, City structure #6.

-Number of Emeritus classes offered increased to peak record of 190 classes.
+The number of Emeritus classes offered increased to a peak record of 190 classes.

 Location Change: 1227 Second Street, Emeritus College’s beautiful permanent home is built.

 Heritage Wall is placed in the Emeritus lobby, sponsored by the SMC Foundation, to honor those who’ve donated $10,000 or more.